jgrund/grunt-coverjs/README.md

 # grunt-cover

-Grunt task to instrument JavaScript files.
+Grunt task to instrument JavaScript files using coverjs.

 ## Getting Started
 Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-cover`